oneops/oneops.github.io/user/design/ms-sqlserver-pack.md

 ## database component
 This component creates a user database, login and a database user with db_owner rights in that database.
-Please note that `Instance Name` attribute is actually for specifying database name, not the instance name.
+Please note that the `Instance Name` attribute is actually for specifying a database name.
-If creating a Sql Server login (not from Windows domain account), please specify strong password.
+If creating a Sql Server login (not from Windows domain account), please specify a strong password.